pelicanmapping/rocky/README.md

 }
 ```

-You can also use a lambda function to encapsulate your read/update/write work:
+You can also use a lambda function to encapsulate your updates:
 ```c++
 app.registry.write([&](entt::registry& registry)
     {